30 Fun Things to Do in Costa Rica | 2023 (with Photos)

 Tabacon hot springs are the most popular hot springs in the area, though there are many options in La Fortuna, ranging in price.

-A little further up the Pacific coast, you will find the beautiful beaches and stunning hiking trails of Manuel Antonio.
-This national park is also one of the best places in the country to spot sloths in their natural habitat.
+A little further up the Pacific coast, you will find the beautiful beaches and stunning hiking trails of Manuel Antonio National Park.
+This park is also one of the best places in the country to spot sloths in their natural habitat.

 Some of the most popular activities to do in Manuel Antonio include surfing, windsurfing, and sea kayaking.
 However, if you prefer to relax with a good book on the beach, this is also the perfect spot.